 Subject to your continued ability to perform your duties, your employment may continue beyond your Normal Retirement Date.
-Your pension will not commence until you actually terminate employment except as described below under the age 701⁄2 commencement rule.
-Since the Plan is frozen (as of December 31, 2007), you will not accrue additional benefits on account on your continued employment.
+Your pension normally will not commence until you actually terminate employment.
+Since the Plan is frozen (as of December 31, 2009), you will not accrue additional benefits on account of your continued employment.
+Your monthly benefit generally will be equal to your Accrued Pension as of December 31, 2009.